ketzu/rough-budget/README.md

 If the database should leak, an attacker should not be able to use any of the provided information, besides the username.

-## Release

-Rough-Budget is released as a web project under https://rough-budget.com/ and can be used free of charge.

-The beta version, auto compiled and pushed by github actions, is availiable under http://beta.rough-budget.com/

 ## Docker

 The docker container requires 4 environment variables to have a functioning api.